Greatest Hits: My Prerogative: Commercial performance

 In the United States, Greatest Hits: My Prerogative debuted at number four on the Billboard 200 chart dated November 27, 2004, with first-week sales exceeding 255,000 copies, becoming her first album not to debut at the summit.
-In its second week, it descended to number 12, and went on to spend a total of 34 weeks on the chart.
+In its second week, it descended to number 12, and went on to spend a total of 35 weeks on the chart.
 In December, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
 On the Billboard 200 year-end chart for 2005, the album placed at number 74.
-As of March 2015, it has sold over 1.8 million copies in the US.
+As of January 2019, it has sold over 1.8 million copies in the US.
 In Canada, the album debuted at number three on the Canadian Albums Chart, with first-week sales of 20,400 copies.

 In the United Kingdom, Greatest Hits: My Prerogative debuted at number two on the UK Albums Chart, behind Eminem's Encore, with first-week sales of 115,341 units.
 It was certified triple platinum by the British Phonographic Industry (BPI) on July 22, 2013, and has sold over one million copies in the UK as of 2016.
-The album debuted atop the charts in Ireland and Scotland.
+The album debuted atop the charts in Ireland, Singapore and Scotland.
 Across mainland Europe, it debuted at number three on the European Top 100 Albums, and within the top ten in Austria, Belgium, the Czech Republic, Denmark, Finland, Germany, Hungary, Italy, the Netherlands, Norway, Portugal, Spain and Switzerland, also peaking at number one in Greece.
 In November 2004, the album was certified platinum by the International Federation of the Phonographic Industry (IFPI) for sales of one million copies across Europe.

 In Australia, Greatest Hits: My Prerogative debuted and peaked at number four on the ARIA Top 100 Albums, spending its first three weeks within the top ten.
 It was certified double platinum by the Australian Recording Industry Association (ARIA) on January 23, 2005, indicating shipments of 140,000 units.
 In New Zealand, the album debuted and peaked at number 17, later being certified gold by the Recorded Music NZ (RMNZ).

 In Japan, it became her first number-one album on the Oricon Albums Chart, selling 173,145 copies in its first week.
 It was certified triple platinum by the Recording Industry Association of Japan in March, for shipments of over 750,000 copies, and remains her best-selling album in the country with sales of over one million copies.
 As of 2019, Greatest Hits: My Prerogative has sold over five million copies worldwide.